deciduously/aoc2018/README.md

 # aoc2018

-Advent of COde 2018 - FSharp
+Advent of Code 2018 - FSharp